Claire L. Evans is a writer and musician exploring ecology, technology, and culture.

 Motherboard

 Literary incubator for near-term speculative fiction co-founded in 2014 with Brian Merchant within Motherboard/VICE; we have published hundreds of award-winning short stories, Twitter bots, interactive fiction projects, and graphic narratives from emerging and established authors.
-The print anthology Terraform: Watch Worlds Burn was published by MCDxFSG Originals in August 2022, alongside a limited-run podcast series and events.
+The print anthology Terraform: Watch Worlds Burn was published by MCDxFSG Originals in August 2022.

 BIO STORIES